pratham-xp/Veloreader/README.md

 # veloreader
- An eBook reader for speed reading
+ An eBook reader for speed reading.
+Project made using Flutter framework.